Get started now.

 - You'll need to bring a government-issued photo ID along with other materials as listed on your exam confirmation letter.

-- Personal items such as bags, cell phones, and other types of electronics aren't allowed when writing your exam.
+- Personal items such as bags, cell phones, and other electronics aren't allowed when writing your exam.

 - Depending on your trade, you may be given documents to reference during your exam.

-- You need to answer at least 70 percent of the questions correctly to pass.
+- You must answer at least 70 percent of the questions correctly to pass.

 - It may take as long as four weeks to receive your results.